zainezq/NoteTaking/README.md

 ## Prerequisites

-Before running NoteTaking, ensure that you have Java installed on your system.
+Before running NoteTaking, ensure that you have:
+- Java installed on your system.
 You can download the latest version of Java from the official [Java website](https://www.java.com/en/download/).
+- A suitable JDK installed.
+You can download the latest version of JDK from the official [Oracle website](https://www.oracle.com/java/technologies/downloads/#jdk21-windows).

 ## Installation